My life has been enriched and I am so grateful for every courteous word and every gracious tip bestowed upon me by

 When a server asks a patron if their service was inadequate or if they had offended the customer in some way, after

 viewing a meager tip, the server is politely asking why they have been cheated out of their much-deserved gratuity.
-Is that
+Is

-cheat the benevolent patrons, too.
+way, cheat the benevolent patrons, too.

 If a standard gratuity was included on all food and drink sales at bars and restaurants, there would be greater incentive for